You’re familiar with the Share a Coke campaign, right?

 User-generated content is a strange beast.
 You’re basically marketing to a specific segment of your audience that will then produce content that you’ll use to market to a different segment of your audience.

 Because that’s the truth of it.
-The people who create the user-generated content are probably not going to be the same ones who consume the user-generated content.
+The people who create user-generated content are probably not going to be the same ones who consume the user-generated content.

-Oh, sure, there’s likely to be crossover.
+Oh, sure, there’s likely to be a crossover.
 Primarily, though, your UGC campaigns are going to show you who your advocates are, and will probably convert some new ones.